Sobeys in-store checklist

 A clear “remove” action distinguishes between when users mark a product as purchased or abandoned.
 Additionally, we added an "undo" option to recover accidentally marked items.

-The list feature itself contributed to a broader digital transformation initiative with a projected 23% growth in revenue over the next year.
+The feature itself contributed to a broader digital transformation initiative with a projected 23% growth in revenue.